pastorpflores/myblog/content/posts/blog-presentation/index.en.md

 ## Why does this blog exist

 - Social media has transformed us and the internet as we know it.
 I won't lie, I've been there too—scrolling for hours without really retaining anything, spending mere seconds on each photo or video.
-At this stage in the refinement of the algorithm, blogs might seem like the lamest way of sharing content, but for this very reason, now is the time to advocate for a calmer, more reflective medium.
+At this stage in the refinement of _the algorithm_, blogs might seem like the lamest way of sharing content, but for this very reason, now is the time to advocate for a calmer, more reflective medium.
 I don't promise I'll succeed, but I'm going to try, and this is my small contribution.

 - I enjoy spending hours digging through the internet to find geeky gems hidden in its corners.
 But 38% of webpages that existed in 2013 have disappeared today [^1].
 That's why I want to maintain my personal collection of solutions, tech content, and cool people I discover, and if I'm doing that... why not share it with you?